Root Canal Therapy

-is not a foreign term to most individuals.
 Most people have had a root canal at some point in their lives.
-Root canal therapy is necessary for dental patients whose dental pulp is compromised due to oral bacteria or deep dental cavities, in order to prevent infection, toothache and tooth loss.
-Root canal therapy is a very sensitive procedure and it has to be performed with meticulous care and expertise.
-Drs.
-Pross, Kanter and Tindell have an excellent track record performing root canal therapy and have saved many dental patients from pain, tooth loss and having to seek an emergency dentist in Tampa.
+Root canal therapy is necessary for dental patients whose dental pulp is compromised due to oral bacteria or deep dental cavities, in order to prevent infection, toothache, and tooth loss.
+Root canal therapy is a very sensitive procedure and it has to be performed with the utmost care.
+Our dentists have an excellent track record of performing root canal therapy and have saved many dental patients from pain, tooth loss, and having to seek an emergency dentist

 Avoid Tooth Loss and Toothache with Root Canal Therapy

 Root canal therapy is performed under local anesthesia for maximum patient comfort.
 If an infection is present, antibiotics may be taken for a specific amount of time prior to the procedure, but this is often not necessary.
-During root canal therapy, our dentists use advanced dental tools to delicately access the dental pulp chamber and carefully remove any diseased tissue and debris.
+During root canal therapy, our dentists will access the dental pulp chamber and carefully remove any diseased tissue and debris.
 In order to minimize damage to the surrounding ligaments and bone, which makes root canal therapy an extremely delicate procedure, our dentists may use X-rays and other visual tools to accurately perform the procedure.

-After cleansing the dental pulp, the tooth is filled with an inert material and a temporary filling is placed to seal the tooth.
+After cleansing the dental pulp, the tooth is filled and a temporary filling is placed to seal the tooth.
 Then a dental crown is placed to prevent breakage.
-A dental crown or permanent filling is performed after root canal therapy to protect the enamel.
+A dental crown or permanent filling is performed after root canal therapy in order to protect the enamel.

 Root canal therapy may cause some discomfort and soreness for three to five days after treatment.
-Drs.
-Pross, Kanter or Tindell will provide you with detailed after-care instructions and pain medicine.
-In many cases, over-the-counter pain relievers can help.
+We will provide you with detailed recovery instructions and pain medicine.
+In many cases, over-the-counter pain relievers can help too.